Product (Brand X album)

-Product is the fourth studio album by British jazz fusion group Brand X, originally released in 1979.
+Product is the fourth studio album by the British jazz fusion group Brand X, originally released in 1979.
 It features primary member Phil Collins back once again on drums following his absence on Masques.
 Drummer Mike Clark and bassist John Giblin also appear on this album.
+Two of the album's tracks - "Soho" and "Wal to Wal" - were largely recorded at Phil Collins' Old Croft home in Shalford, Surrey.